1955 warrant in Emmett Till case found, family seeks arrest

 “I will see if I can get a copy of the warrant and get with the DA and get their opinion on it,” Banks said.
 If the warrant can still be served, Banks said, he would have to talk to law enforcement officers in the state where Donham resides.

-Arrest warrants can “go stale” due to the passage of time and changing circumstances, and one from 1955 almost certainly would not pass muster before a court, even if a sheriff agreed to serve it, said Ronald J. Rychlak, a law professor at the University of Mississippi.
+Arrest warrants can “go stale” due to the passage of time and changing circumstances, and one from 1955 almost certainly wouldn’t pass muster before a court, even if a sheriff agreed to serve it, said Ronald J. Rychlak, a law professor at the University of Mississippi.

-But combined with any new evidence, the original arrest warrant “absolutely” could be an important stepping stone toward establishing probable cause to initiate a new prosecution, he said.
+But combined with any new evidence, the original arrest warrant “absolutely” could be an important stepping stone toward establishing probable cause for a new prosecution, he said.

 “If you went in front of a judge you could say, ‘Once upon a time a judge determined there was probable cause, and much more information is available today,’” Rychlak said.

 Till, who was from Chicago, was visiting relatives in Mississippi when he entered the store where Donham, then 21, was working on Aug.
 24, 1955.
-A Till relative who was there at the time, Wheeler Parker, told AP that Till whistled at the woman.
+A Till relative who was there, Wheeler Parker, told AP that Till whistled at the woman.
 Donham testified in court that Till also grabbed her and made a lewd comment.

 Two nights later, Donham’s then-husband, Roy Bryant, and his half-brother, J.W.
 Milam, showed up armed at the rural Leflore County home of Till’s great-uncle, Mose Wright, looking for the youth.
 Till’s brutalized body, weighted down by a fan, was pulled from a river days later in another county.
 His mother’s decision to open the casket so mourners in Chicago could see what had happened helped galvanize the building civil rights movement of the time.